angular/components/src/material/slide-toggle/slide-toggle.md

 ### Accessibility

-`MatSlideToggle` uses an internal `<input type="checkbox">` with `role="switch"` to provide an accessible experience.
-This internal checkbox receives focus and is automatically labelled by the text content of the `<mat-slide-toggle>` element.
+`MatSlideToggle` uses an internal `<button role="switch">` to provide an accessible experience.
+This internal button receives focus and is automatically labelled by the text content of the `<mat-slide-toggle>` element.
 Avoid adding other interactive controls into the content of `<mat-slide-toggle>`, as this degrades the experience for users of assistive technology.

 Always provide an accessible label via `aria-label` or `aria-labelledby` for toggles without descriptive text content.
 For dynamic labels, `MatSlideToggle` provides input properties for binding